 Sean Keenan (Marist College) would pick up the win for the Mohawks (20-11), while Colin Bohnert (West Caldwell, NJ/Rutgers University) will take the loss for Mohawk Valley (16-14), who saw their four-game winning streak snapped.
 Haney would pick up the save for Amsterdam.

-The Mohawks will head back to Shuttleworth Park on Tuesday for a doubleheader with second place Oneonta that may well determine who is in first place by the end of the night.
-The Diamond Dawgs will try to start a new streak on Wednesday at Colburn Park as they will face the Newark Pilots.
+The Mohawks will head back to Shuttleworth Park for a doubleheader with second place Oneonta that may well determine who is in first place by the end of the night.
+The Diamond Dawgs will try to start a new streak at Colburn Park as they will face the Newark Pilots.